yurikoex/knaves-out/docs/rules/README.md

 3. Take any of the following 4 steps in any order.
    - Play any cards from hand face up on towers.
    - Take 1 allowed action
-   - Move any number of pawns
+   - Move any number of pawns/unpawns
    - Attack
 4. If over 10 cards in hand, discard extra cards.
 5. If 10 cards in hand and no cards played this turn, you may discard hand.